fedellen/list-together/README.md

 This app also features some limited offline functionality.
 Users can install the app locally as a PWA.
 When in offline mode, they can view their last available list queries from the cache.
 Interacting with the lists does not work offline.

-## **👨🏿‍💻 Todo before release**

-- Clear out remaining bugs 🐛

 ## **🤔 Possibly todo after release**

 - Optimistic responses on item mutations for quicker user interaction, especially for users located further from the server (Toronto)
+- More back-end resolver tests, there remains some uncovered logic
+- Add test user creation from front-to-back without Passport APIs for a better dev environment (for collaborators)
+- Implement testing on front-end / end to end testing
+- Convert server callbacks to Redis (or cron jobs?) to prevent them from being cancelled (Only related to Smart Features)
+- Add an `./app` directory with a React Native version of List Together
 - Implement offline mutation capabilities for Apollo Client
-- More back-end resolver tests, there remains uncovered logic
-- Add test user creation from front-to-back without Passport APIs for a better dev environment
-- Implement testing on front-end / research end to end testing
-- Convert server callbacks to Redis to prevent them from being cancelled
-- Add an `./app` directory with a React Native version of List Together

-## **🐞 Known Bugs**

-- sortedLists and sortedItems data inconsistencies [Might be fixed, but need to do more testing]
-- ...someBugsProbably

 ## **💽 Backend made with:**